bailwillharr/engine/README.md

 For font rendering, put all ASCII characters in one large texture and use 'instancing' (and uniform buffer objects?) to reduce draw calls.

+Sort out LOG_X calls and ensure DEBUG, TRACE, INFO, etc are being used appropriately

 # DONE